Valuation Dispute Lawyers in Fort Lauderdale

-Stok Kon + Braverman has a team of skillful attorneys who can persuasively argue for both debtors and creditors in the Chapter 11 bankruptcy process in Broward County.
-We serve businesses in Fort Lauderdale and Hollywood.
+Stok Kon + Braverman has a team of skillful attorneys who can persuasively argue for both debtors and creditors in the Chapter 11 bankruptcy process.
+We serve businesses throughout Broward County.
 Our legal team includes lawyers as well as professionals with business planning experience that is relevant to your bankruptcy needs.
-Call us today at 954-237-1777 or contact us to schedule a consultation.